Juan Perón: Exile (1955–1973)

 The new military regime went to great lengths to destroy both Juan and Eva Perón's reputation, putting up public exhibits of what they maintained was the Peróns' scandalously sumptuous taste for antiques, jewelry, roadsters, yachts and other luxuries.
 In addition, they highlighted the association between Peronism and Nazism and accused Perón of having committed genocide.
-They also accused other Peronist leaders of corruption; but, ultimately, though many were prosecuted, none was convicted.
+They also accused other Peronist leaders of corruption; but, ultimately, though many were prosecuted, none were convicted.
 The junta's first leader, Eduardo Lonardi, appointed a Civilian Advisory Board.
 However, its preference for a gradual approach to de-Perónization helped lead to Lonardi's ousting, though most of the board's recommendations withstood the new president's scrutiny.

 Lonardi's replacement, Lieutenant-General Pedro Aramburu, outlawed the mere mention of Juan or Eva Perón's names under Decree Law 4161/56.
 Throughout Argentina, Peronism and the very display of Peronist mementos was banned.
 Partly in response to these and other excesses, Peronists and moderates in the army organized a counter-coup against Aramburu, in June 1956.
 Possessing an efficient intelligence network, however, Aramburu foiled the plan, having the plot's leader, General Juan José Valle, and 26 others executed.
 Aramburu turned to similarly drastic means in trying to rid the country of the spectre of the Peróns, themselves.
 Eva Perón's corpse was removed from its display at CGT headquarters and ordered hidden under another name in a modest grave in Milan, Italy.
 Perón himself, for the time residing in Caracas, Venezuela at the kindness of ill-fated President Marcos Pérez Jiménez, suffered a number of attempted kidnappings and assassinations ordered by Aramburu.

 Continuing to exert considerable direct influence over Argentine politics despite the ongoing ban of the Justicialist Party as Argentina geared for the 1958 elections, Perón instructed his supporters to cast their ballots for the moderate Arturo Frondizi, a splinter candidate within the Peronists' largest opposition party, the Radical Civic Union (UCR).
 Frondizi went on to defeat the better-known (but, more anti-Peronist) UCR leader, Ricardo Balbín.
 Perón backed a "Popular Union" (UP) in 1962, and when its candidate for governor of Buenos Aires Province (Andrés Framini) was elected, Frondizi was forced to resign by the military.
 Unable to secure a new alliance, Perón advised his followers to cast blank ballots in the 1963 elections, demonstrating direct control over one fifth of the electorate.

 Perón's stay in Venezuela had been cut short by the 1958 ousting of General Pérez Jiménez.
 In Panama, he met the nightclub singer María Estela Martínez (known as "Isabel").
 Eventually settling in Madrid, Spain under the protection of Francisco Franco, he married Isabel in 1961 and was admitted back into the Catholic Church in 1963.